brian-arnold/prometheus_grafana/README.md

-# Prometheus/Grafana Stack for Kubernetes Monitoring
+# `kube-prometheus-stack` for Kubernetes Monitoring

 ## Background

+The `kube-prometheus-stack` is deployed as a helm chart and is cenetered around Prometheus, which scapes metrics from node exporters, and Alertmanager, which handles alerts sent by Prometheus and routes them to a receiver such as Slack.
+This chart also deploys Grafana for dashboards, but support for Grafana within this stack is more limited as the stack deploys operators for Prometheus and Alertmanager, but not Grafana.
+We could deploy the Grafana operator separately, but this would be managed by a separate stack with a different development cycle.
+Thus, we try to extensively use Prometheus and Alertmanager and use Grafana only for dashboards (and not for alerts, which it technically supports but is more clunky).

-This prometheus/grafana stack deployment is simple.
-Prometheus seems to require local storage, so here we deploy a single instance of prometheus and grafana on a specific node (at-compute010) and use subdirectories within /mnt/md0 for these apps to store their data.
+ NOTE: Prometheus seems to require local storage, so here we deploy a single instance of prometheus and grafana on a specific node (at-compute010) and use subdirectories within /mnt/md0 for these apps to store their data.
 If these pods ever crash, we have them deploy to the same node so that they still have access to their data within node-specific /mnt/md0.

 ## Installation
 - add prometheus helm repo and update